schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/README.md

-# Shopware 6 Advanced Plugin Development - Week-Long Course
+# Shopware 6 Advanced Plugin Development - Onboarding Course

 ## 📚 Course Overview

-This comprehensive 7-day course takes you from Shopware plugin basics to building production-ready features.
-Designed for web developers with PHP experience who want to master Shopware 6 plugin development.
+This comprehensive course takes you from Shopware plugin basics to building production-ready features. **Specially designed for junior developers** with some PHP experience but limited Shopware/Symfony exposure.

-**Total Duration:** ~40 hours (5-7 hours per day)
+**Total Duration:** 2-3 weeks (70-100 hours with breaks)
-**Skill Level:** Intermediate to Advanced
+**Skill Level:** Beginner to Intermediate
-**Prerequisites:** PHP, basic Symfony knowledge, working Shopware 6 installation
+**Prerequisites:** Basic PHP knowledge, working Shopware 6 installation, patience and curiosity!

+> **💡 Important Note for Beginners:** This course has been adjusted with **realistic timeframes** for junior developers.
+Don't worry if you need the full time (or even more) for each day - everyone learns at their own pace!

 ---

 ## 🎯 Course Structure

 ### [Day 1: Plugin Basics and Structure](./DAY_1_PLUGIN_BASICS.md)
-**Duration:** 4-6 hours
+**Duration:** 1-2 days (8-12 hours with breaks)
+**Difficulty:** ⭐⭐ Beginner-friendly

 Learn the fundamentals of Shopware plugin development:
 - Plugin architecture and file structure